 Our union has a long history of advocating for safe learning environments for all students and staff.

-More than 25 years ago, Texas AFT launched its campaign to give educators key tools to respond to students who are violent, abusive or chronically disruptive in the classroom.
+More than 25 years ago, Texas AFT launched its campaign to give educators key tools to respond to students who exhibit violent, abusive, or chronically disruptive behavior in the classroom.
 This guide will give you critical information on the Safe Schools Act.

 Resources